Extended Weak Order for the Rank 3 Universal Coxeter Group: Inversion Sets and Notions of Convexity

 \begin{definition}[Inversion Sets and Weak Order] A positive root $\beta\in\Phi^+$ is an \dfn{inversion} of an element $w\in U_3$ if $\beta \in w\cdot \Phi^-$ or, equivalently, if $w^{-1}\cdot \beta\in\Phi^-$.
 Let $\Inv(w)$ denote the set of inversions of $w$.
 The \dfn{weak order} is the partial order on $U_3$ defined by containment of inversion sets: for $w, w'\in U_3$, we have $w \leq w'$ if and only if $\Inv(w)\subseteq\Inv(w')$. \end{definition}

-\begin{remark}[Geodesics] A root $\beta\in\Phi^+$ is in $\Inv(w)$ if and only if the edge $e_\beta$ lies in the unique geodesic from $v_\id$ to $v_w$, and this occurs if and only if the line $\wh H_\beta$ separates the center of $T_\id$ from the center of $T_w$.
+\begin{remark}[Inversions and Tree Paths] A root $\beta\in\Phi^+$ is in $\Inv(w)$ if and only if the edge $e_\beta$ lies in the unique non-backtracking path through the Cayley graph from $v_\id$ to $v_w$, and this occurs if and only if the line $\wh H_\beta$ separates the center of $T_\id$ from the center of $T_w$.
 As a consequence, the oriented Cayley graph $\Gamma$ is the Hasse diagram of the weak order.
 See \cref{fig:farey-cayley}. \end{remark}

 \begin{remark}[Root Subsets and Colored Edges] We represent a bipartition $R \sqcup B = \Phi^+$ (and the corresponding bipartition $\wh R\sqcup\wh B=\wh\Phi^+$) by bicoloring the corresponding edges of $\Cay(U_3,S)$.
 Our convention is that edges corresponding to roots in $R$ are red, while edges corresponding to roots in $B$ are blue.
 See \cref{fig:finite}. \end{remark}